 In terms of getting a new prescription or refill, telemedicine is going to be your best option, says Sara Imershein, M.D., M.P.H., F.A.C.O.G., a board-certified ob-gyn at Falls Church Healthcare Center in Falls Church, Va.
 "Many women can be screened with telemedicine to use the pill, the patch, or the ring," she explains.
 Direct-to-consumer services like The Pill Club and TwentyEight Health have been prescribing birth control remotely via telemedicine for years and continue to do so now.
 (Here: How to Get Birth Control Delivered)

+But not all methods of birth control can be prescribed remotely.
+It may be harder to get forms of birth control that require an office visit, such as IUDs, implants, and injections.
 That said, while Planned Parenthood does recommend calling your local health center before heading in, the organization is working hard to keep all birth control options available while managing safety and resource needs.
 That means you may be able to get one of the methods of birth control that requires a visit at your local Planned Parenthood, depending on their particular situation.

 What if I just lost my health insurance?

 With 17 million people filing for unemployment in the past four weeks, health insurance coverage for birth control is also a concern.
 If you're in a state with Medicaid expansion, you should be able to enroll in your state Medicaid if you've recently lost employer-based insurance, says Dr. Imershein.
 "If you have any plan that's associated with the Affordable Care Act, you should be able to get contraception with no copay," she adds.
 Unfortunately, if you live in one of the 14 states that have not adopted Medicaid expansion, it may be harder to get insured.

 Are there really going to be birth control shortages?